Wing Commander (franchise): Special Operations 2

-Jazz, the traitor from Wing Commander II, has fled imprisonment and the Mandarin (the society of traitors) are also able to steal some of the Confederation's newest top-secret fighters.
+Jazz, the traitor from Wing Commander II, has fled imprisonment and the Mandarins (the society of traitors) are also able to steal some of the Confederation's newest top-secret fighters.
 Blair must hunt them down and face Jazz in one final showdown.

 Wing Commander III: Heart of the Tiger

 The war is going very badly for the Confederation, far worse than what the public (or the player) generally knows.
 Battles are lost on all fronts, casualties are mounting, and the Concordia is destroyed.
 Colonel Christopher Blair (the player from the first games, now with a set name), is transferred to the TCS Victory, an old ship from the first days of the war.
 In a last-ditch attempt to win the war, Confed has designed the TCS Behemoth, a doomsday weapon able to destroy an entire planet.
 It is Blair's mission to help end this war for good, by destroying the Kilrathi homeworld of Kilrah.
 Unfortunately the Behemoth is destroyed by Kilrathi forces.
-The enemy fighters seemed to know exactly about the weakpoints of the weapon.
+The enemy fighters seemed to know exactly about the weak points of the weapon.
 Later on Blair finds out that his old friend Hobbes, a Kilrathi defector, is a sleeper agent and the traitor responsible for the Confed's losses.
 The last hope of winning the war for the Confederation is a secret weapon, the "Temblor Bomb", using the tectonic instability of Kilrah to destroy the planet.
 Blair is finally able to attack Kilrah, firing the bomb and destroying the Kilrathi homeworld.
 With the royal family of Kilrah killed and their homeworld lost, Melek, once attaché to the Kilrathi prince, surrenders before Blair.

 Wing Commander III was the first game in the series to use full motion video as opposed to animated cutscenes, and texture-mapped 3D instead of sprite-based graphics.
 The game features well-known actors such as Mark Hamill as Christopher Blair, John Rhys-Davies as James "Paladin" Taggart, Thomas F. Wilson as Todd "Maniac" Marshall, Malcolm McDowell as Admiral Geoffrey Tolwyn, Josh Lucas as "Flash", and Ginger Lynn as Chief Technician Rachel Coriolis.

 Wing Commander III was ported to the PlayStation, Macintosh and the 3DO.